AdobeDocs/campaign.en/help/v8/start/capability-matrix.md

 level: Beginner
 exl-id: 00ba1c43-9558-4adb-83a1-6597c2bbca62,7105477f-d29e-4af8-8789-82b4459761b0
 ---
-# Campaign Classic v7 - Campaign v8 capabilities{#gs-matrix}
+# [!DNL Campaign Classic] v7 - [!DNL Campaign] v8 capabilities{#gs-matrix}

-As an existing Campaign Classic v7 user, you should not expect any big disruption in the way you usually interact with Adobe Campaign.
+As an existing [!DNL Campaign Classic] v7 user, you should not expect any big disruption in the way you usually interact with [!DNL Adobe Campaign].
 Most changes in v8 are not visible, except for small changes surfacing in the UI and configuration steps.

 Key changes: